 Maneater Release Date

 Maneater was revealed during the PC Gaming Show at E3 2019 where a brief trailer was shown.
-With no release date set, the game will launch sometime within the next year on PC as a timed one-year Epic Games Store exclusive, later coming to Steam.
+The game is scheduled to release on May 22, 2020, for PlayStation 4, Xbox One, Nintendo Switch, and PC as a timed one-year Epic Games Store exclusive.

 Maneater sees players taking on the role of a shark that was cut from their mother’s body and left to die in the Gulf Coast.
 Equipped with deadly instincts and an even deadlier bite, you’ll begin to explore an underwater open-world filled with an endless number of threats and rewards while encountering the game’s main villain, Scaly Pete.
 Pete considers himself to be the best fisherman in the Gulf and is responsible for separating you from your mother at the beginning of the game.